ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 type latitude_longitude = float * float
 ```

-This is mostly useful as a means of documentation or as a means to shorten long-type expressions.
+This is mostly useful as a means of documentation or to shorten long-type expressions.

 ## A Complete Example: Mathematical Expressions

-This example show how to represent simple mathematical expressions like `n * (x + y)` and multiply them out symbolically to get `n * x + n * y`.
+This example shows how to represent simple mathematical expressions like `n * (x + y)` and multiply them out symbolically to get `n * x + n * y`.

 Here is a type for these expressions:
 ```ocaml env=expr